-BOARD OF DIRECTORS

-Ele ect ec 1

-Name

-Jan-Eric Österlund Chairman of the Board Born 1945 January 2024

-Alain Herrera Board member Born 1950

-Helena Taflin Board member Born 1973

-Lars Lind Board member Born 1941

-Sten Nilsson Board member Born 1948

-MSc (Engineering), MBA

-Education

-MD.
-PhD

-MD.
-PhD

-Graduate in business and economics

-MD.
-PhD

-Current employment and background

-Jan-Eric has worked for most of his professional life in private equity and management buy-outs, focusing on the life science industry.
-He has served as a director or chairman of publicly listed companies in the United States, Canada, Switzerland and Sweden, and in a large number of private companies in the life science, financial, pulp and paper, and engineering industries.
+BOARD OF DIRECTORS Name Jan-Eric Österlund Chairman of the Board Born 1945 Alain Herrera Board member Born 1950 Helena Taflin Board member Born 1973 Lars Lind Board member Born 1941 Sten Nilsson Board member Born 1948 Elected January 2024 January 2024 January 2024 January 2024 January 2024 Education MSc (Engineering), MBA MD, PhD MD, PhD Graduate in business and economics MD, PhD Current employment and background Jan-Eric has worked for most of his professional life in private equity and management buy-outs, focus- ing on the life science industry.
+He has served as a director or chair- man of publicly listed companies in the United States, Canada, Switzer- land and Sweden, and in a large number of private companies in the life science, financial, pulp and paper, and engineering industries.
 He was previously Isofol's Chairman of the Board from 2012 to 2018 and a member of the Board for a short period in 2023.
 Alain is an oncologist/hematologist and has been involved in several registration processes, including the drug oxaliplatin which, together with fluorouracil and leucovorin, today represents one of the basic treatment regimens, FOLFOX, in the treatment of colorectal cancer.
-Alain has been Vice President of the Department of Global Oncologu Business Strategy and Development at Sanofi, where he previously held the role of Head of Global Oncology Franchise.
-In addition, Alain has been Chairman of Chiron Therapeutics Europe and CEO of Pierre Fabre Oncology Laboratories.
+Alain has been Vice President of the Department of Global Oncology Business Strategy and Develop- ment at Sanofi, where he previously held the role of Head of Global Oncology Franchise.
+In addition, Alain has been Chairman of Chiron Therapeutics Europe and CEO of Pierre Fabre Oncology Laborato- ries.
 Alain was a member of the Board of Isofol between 2018 and 2023.
 Helena is a senior consultant in surgery and is active in the section for liver surgery at the Transplant Center of Sahlgrenska University Hospital.
-She is also the head of its clinical trials unit and was the principal investigator of the investigator-initiated academic study Modelle-001.
-Helena obtained her PhD in 2014 on folate metabolism in colorectal cancer and has continued to conduct clinical studies on this topic.
+She is also the head of its clinical trials unit and was the princi- pal investigator of the investiga- tor-initiated academic study Modelle-001.
+Helena obtained her PhD in 2014 on folate metabolism in colorectal cancer and has contin- ued to conduct clinical studies on this topic.
 Lars, representing Yield Life AB, founded Isofol together with Bengt Gustavsson and was its Chairman until 2012.
 He was then a member of the Board until 2018 and has been alternately chair or a member of the Nomination Committee since 2020.
-Lars has extensive experience in business development as a business manager, Board member and investor.
+Lars has extensive experience in business devel- opment as a business manager, Board member and investor.
 Sten is a Professor Emeritus in Oncology at Karolinska Institutet, Solna.
-He is a specialist in oncology and nuclear medicine.
-He was Head of Urological Cancer at Uppsala University Hospital, at Radiumhemmet.
-Karolinska University Hospital and for the Oncology Clinic.
-Sten leads his research program at Karolinska Comprehensive Cancer Center (CCK) and BioClinicum, Karolinska Institutet, focusing on the development of new cancer drugs.
-He has been Chair of the Swedish Society of Oncology, the Swedish Society of Urological Oncology and the Swedish Society of Nuclear Medicine.
+He is a specialist in oncol- ogy and nuclear medicine.
+He was Head of Urological Cancer at Uppsala University Hospital, at Radiumhemmet, Karolinska University Hospital and for the Oncology Clinic.
+Sten leads his research program at Karolinska Comprehensive Cancer Center (CCK) and BioClinicum, Karolinska Institutet, focusing on the develop- ment of new cancer drugs.
+He has been Chair of the Swedish Society of Oncology, the Swedish Society of Urological Oncology and the Swedish Society of Nuclear Medi- cine.
 Sten is one of the founders of and main shareholders in Dextech Medical.

-Other appointments

-Member of the Board of Dicot AB, a life science company listed on Nasdaa First North.

-Alain is a member of the Boards of, among others, IDDI, Nanobiotix, PDCline Pharma, Gustave Roussy-Transfert and Arcad Foundation.
+Other appointments Member of the Board of Dicot AB, a life science company listed on Nasdaq First North.
+Alain is a member of the Boards of, among others, IDDI, Nanobiotix, PDCline Pharma, Gustave Rous- sy-Transfert and Arcad Foundation.
 Helena sits on several boards, including the Swedish Surgical Association.
 Chair of the Scientific Council of Rhenman & Partners.

-Shareholding

-Independent in relation to the company and its management
+Shareholding 640,000 0 250,000 407,362 3,101 Independent in relation to the company and its management Yes Yes Yes Yes Yes Independent in relation to the company's major shareholders Yes erson's shareholding in the company as of M Yes Yes Yes Yes

-Yes Yes

-Independent in relation to the company's major shareholders

-Yes Yes